twoGiants/tekton-playground/docs/tekton-dev-docs.md

 ### Controllers

+In a simplified way, Kubernetes works by allowing us to declare the desired state of our system, and then its controllers continuously observe the cluster and take actions to ensure that the actual state matches the desired state.

 > **Reconciling**: a [custom controller](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#custom-controllers) changes the clusters state based on an instance of a CRD.

 *Reconcilers* change the cluster based on the desired behavior in an object's `spec`, and update the object's `status` to reflect what happened.